RiccardoInfascelli/numerical-analysis-pagerank/README.md

 On a graph with **5,000 nodes and approximately 50,000 edges**, the sparse implementation achieved a **39.1× speedup** over the dense formulation.

 ![Sparse PageRank speedup](assets/sparse_speedup.png)

+*Speedup of the sparse matrix-free implementation relative to the dense formulation.*

 The algorithm was then applied to the HEP-TH citation network to compare PageRank with standard citation-count rankings.